5jt/dyalog-cookbook/manuscript/09_testing.md

 Notes:

-* First we make sure that there are no CSV files lingering around in `∆Path`.
+* First we make sure that there are no CSV files in `∆Path`.
 * Then we call the EXE and pass the filename of "Ulysses" as a command line parameter.
 * We check the return code and jump to `∆TidyUp` in case it's not what we expect.
 * We then check whether there is now a file "Ulysses.cvs" in `∆Path`.